Find out your options for home insurance in Switzerland with this guide that explains what’s needed, what’s available, and who provides it.

 This guide covers the following topics:

-- Introduction to home insurance in Switzerland
+- An overview of home insurance in Switzerland

 - Home insurance companies in Switzerland